jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (f) providing benefits for members of the scheme that differ in nature and amount according to the member's period of membership (including any period deemed by the trustees of the scheme to be membership) of the scheme and of any scheme replaced by that scheme, and, in the case of a superannuation scheme provided by an employer, of any scheme to which the employer has paid contributions on behalf of the employee.
 (6) In assessing for the purposes of this section whether it is reasonable to rely on any data or advice or opinion and whether different treatment is reasonable, the Commission or the Complaints Division may—
-  (a) require justification to be provided for reliance on the data or advice or opinion and for the different treatment; and (b) request the views of the Government Actuary on the justification for the reliance and for the different treatment.
+  (a) require justification to be provided for reliance on the data or advice or opinion and for the different treatment; and (b) request the views of an actuary on the justification for the reliance and for the different treatment.

 ### 71 Reports on superannuation schemes
-The Commission shall from time to time, after consultation with the Government Actuary, report to the Minister on whether discrimination on the prohibited grounds has been eliminated from superannuation schemes.
+The Commission shall from time to time, after consultation with the FMA, report to the Minister on whether discrimination on the prohibited grounds has been eliminated from superannuation schemes.

 ### 72 Power to vary trust deeds
 (1) Notwithstanding any Act or rule of law or the provisions of the instrument or conditions governing any superannuation scheme, the trustees of the scheme may make such amendments to that instrument or those conditions as are necessary or desirable to give effect to the provisions of sections 22, 44, and 70.